-The late bus leaves the high school at 4:00 p.m.
-Monday - Thursday, and is provided for bus students who are participating in after school activities.
+The late bus leaves the high school Monday through Thursday, and is provided for bus students who are participating in after school activities.

 LIBRARY/MEDIA CENTER SERVICES

 The library/media center is an active facility that has taken on the more complex nature of a learning resource center.
 The library is open daily unless otherwise posted.
 Students are free to use the facility for study purposes or for pleasure reading.